(855) 924-532024/7 Admissions

 Local Data

-Fentanyl Addiction Statistics in Norwood
+Fentanyl Addiction Statistics in Bergen County

 Fentanyl addiction statistics from New Jersey health authorities show concerning trends in Bergen County and statewide.
 The data highlights the urgent need for accessible treatment options.